craftercms/docs/source/new-ia/by-role/developer/templated/form-sources/list-form-sources.rst

      - Details are in the :ref:`newIa-form-source-video-repo` page.
    * - |ctlKVPair|
      - Details are in the :ref:`newIa-form-source-kvp` page.
-   * - |ctlProjectComp|
+   * - |ctlSimpleTaxonomy|
-     - Details are in the :ref:`newIa-form-source-project-component` page.
+     - Details are in the :ref:`newIa-form-source-simple-taxonomy` page.